Suicide Prevention

-If you or someone you know are in crisis, please call the
+If you or someone you know is in crisis, please call the

 Montana Suicide Prevention & Mental Health Crisis Lifeline